Career and Technical Education (CTE) | CTE Career Clusters

-Popular Careers: Logistics Planner, Distribution Manager, Transportations Analyst
+Popular Careers: Automotive Careers, Logistics Planner, Distribution Manager, Transportations Analyst

 Trucking, shipping, and storage all fall under the umbrella of this CTE specialty.
-As a result, any company that needs to track inventory will always need transportation, distribution, & logistics specialists.
+As a result, any company that needs to track inventory will always need transportation, distribution, and logistics specialists.

 Popular Careers: Assistant Hotel Director, Guest Experience Specialist, Reception Manager

-Hospitality & tourism shows CTE students how to manage businesses like hotels, motels, inns, bed-and-breakfasts, and tourist attractions.
+Hospitality and tourism shows CTE students how to manage businesses like hotels, conference centers, restaurants, and tourist attractions.